 [Heading amended by No. 66 of 1964 s.
 4.]

-8. Governor may constitute country water areas
+8. Country water areas, constituting etc.

 (1) For the purposes of this Act, the Governor may by Order in Council —

 (a) constitute any defined portion of the State to be a country water area under such name or designation as may be directed by the Order in Council;